Share this Post

 - B Vitamins.
 The case study of the teenager who developed blindness from junk food detected a vitamin B12 deficiency as part of the cause.
 B vitamins are essential for the health of the nerves, including the optic nerve.
 In children, B vitamins have been associated with visual acuity.
 In adults, a study of more than 5000 women who were followed for an average of 7 years found that supplementation with B vitamins reduced the risk of age-related macular degeneration.

-- Essential Fatty Acids (Docosahexaenoic acid /DHA).
-Essential fatty acids are major structural components of the retina and nerves.
+- Essential Fatty Acids (Docosahexaenoic acid /DHA) are major structural components of the retina and nerves.
 DHA is known to contribute to the maturation and development of the brain and vision in children, and its deficiency can impair vision in children.
 There is also good evidence that not only DHA but also other essential fatty acids are important for protection against a range of eye conditions.

 Eating for Eye and Vision Health

 The story of the teenager who developed blindness after years of eating junk food highlights the critical importance of diet for eye health.
 As you can see from the list of nutrients above, the best way to provide all of the nutrition that eyes need is to eat a nutrient-dense and varied diet.

 Fruits and vegetables provide a wide array of antioxidants, carotenoids, and other nutritious plant compounds.
 Eggs, butter, and other animal foods provide vitamin A, vitamin B12, and essential minerals.
 Seeds, nuts, and oils provide essential fatty acids.
 Whole grains provide magnesium and other minerals.